jorgehatccrma/pyGrFNN/pygrfnn_docs/index.rst

-.. pyGFNN documentation master file, created by sphinx-quickstart on Tue May 13 19:30:43 2014.
+.. pyGrFNN documentation master file, created by sphinx-quickstart on Tue May 13 19:30:43 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.